Wellington Rugby Football Union

 The Wellington Rugby Football Union (known as the Wellington Lions for competition reasons) are a New Zealand governing body of rugby union in the New Zealand province of Wellington Region.
 The main stadium is Sky Stadium (formerly named Westpac Stadium) which is located in Wellington.
-The union also represents the Wellington Lions, which is professional rugby union team who compete in the Mitre 10 Cup competition and contest for the Ranfurly Shield.
-Before 2006 the Lions competed in the National Provincial Championship.
+The union also represents the Wellington Lions, which is professional rugby union team who compete in the National Provincial Championship competition and contest for the Ranfurly Shield.
+Before 2006 the Lions competed in the original National Provincial Championship.

 Super Rugby

 Players from Wellington who are eligible to play in the Super Rugby generally play for the Hurricanes, and traditionally contribute the core of the Hurricanes squad.
 This position is largely due to the Wellington basing of the Hurricanes.
-Further, Manawatu and Hawke's Bay, two Hurricane provinces and prolific talent producers, had long been mired in the second half of the National Provincial Championship, allowing Wellington to lure the better players of these provinces with ease (Christian Cullen from Manawatu for example).
-The reorganisation of provincial rugby in 2006 brought all three provinces into the Mitre 10 Cup.
+Further, Manawatu and Hawke's Bay, two Hurricane provinces and prolific talent producers, had long been mired in the second half of the original National Provincial Championship, allowing Wellington to lure the better players of these provinces with ease (Christian Cullen from Manawatu for example).
+The reorganisation of provincial rugby in 2006 brought all three provinces into the National Provincial Championship.